 So serious are the doubts into which I have been thrown as a result of yesterday’s meditations that I can neither put them out of my mind nor see any way of resolving them.
 It feels as if I have fallen unexpectedly into a deep whirlpool which tumbles me around so that I can neither stand on the bottom nor swim up to the top.

 By this point frantic with worry, Descartes seeks to repair some of the damage caused by his relentless doubting by groping around for something — anything — we can be absolutely certain of.

 It is impossible to doubt the existence of your own thoughts, because in the act of doubting, you are thinking.

-From this point on in his Meditations on First Philosophy, Descartes attempts to rebuild all human knowledge and establish proofs for the existence of, among other things, God.
+From this point on in his Meditations on First Philosophy, Descartes investigates what the nature of this “I” might be (concluding it is a “thing which thinks”).
+He also attempts to rebuild all human knowledge and establish proofs for the existence of, among other things, God.

-Indeed, through absolutely bulldozing our confidence in the existence of anything but our thoughts, Descartes inadvertently creates two separate realms: the mental and the physical.
+Through absolutely bulldozing our confidence in the existence of anything but our thoughts, Descartes inadvertently created two separate realms: the mental and the physical.

 Believe it or not, philosophers have been trying to bridge this explanatory gap ever since.

-Combine that with its highly accessible, dramatized style, and it’s no wonder that this short text is still pored over by undergraduate students to this day.
-It's essential reading for anyone interested in philosophy.
+Combine that with its highly accessible, dramatized style, and it’s no wonder that this short text is still pored over by undergraduate students to this day: Meditations on First Philosophy is essential reading for anyone interested in philosophy.

 Each break takes only a few minutes to read, and is crafted to expand your mind and spark your philosophical curiosity.